PET HEALTH

 Common veterinary NSAIDs

-The following are the most commonly prescribed NSAIDs for pain relief for dogs:
+The following are some of the most commonly prescribed NSAIDs for pain relief for dogs.
+Each medication is listed by its generic name or active ingredient, followed by a brand name:1,2

 Other dog pain killers

-If your dog requires something other than a veterinary NSAID, your vet may prescribe one of the following medicines:
+If your dog needs something different from a veterinary NSAID, your vet may recommend one of the following medications:

-• Gabapentin is often used to treat nerve pain in older dogs.
-It can help manage chronic pain and seizures.9
+• Gabapentin: Often used to treat nerve pain in older dogs, this medication can help manage chronic pain and seizures.4

-• Tramadol is a mild opioid that is used to treat chronic pain.9
+• Tramadol: This medication is a mild opioid that provides relief for chronic pain.5

-• Amantadine works by blocking certain neurotransmitters in the brain.
-It is used to treat arthritis, disc disease, and cancer in dogs.9
+• Amantadine: This medicine blocks certain neurotransmitters in the brain and is commonly used to treat arthritis, disc disease, and cancer related pain in dogs.6

 Human Medications That Are Bad for Dogs